mrmp17/FOCn/README.md

 ### RF keyfob receiver module

-Keyfob remote module can be added to FOCn.
+Keyfob remote module can be added to *FOCn*.
 The unpopulated header (bottom left) is designed to accept a HCS-300 rolling code receiver module.
 Two digital signals are connected to the MCU (D1 and D2). (module available here: https://www.parallax.com/product/key-fob-remote-and-receiver-pcb/)

-### Wireless communication (WiFi / BT)
+### Wireless communication (Wi-Fi / BT)

-The ESP32-S3 module has a built-in WiFi and BLE modem which can be used to communicate with and control FOCn.
+The ESP32-S3 module has a built-in Wi-Fi and BLE modem which can be used to communicate with and control *FOCn*.
 ESP32-S3 also supports Espressif’s ESP-NOW protocol which is very suitable for BLDC control due to low latency and processing overhead.
 If possible, run communication and BLDC driver code on sepparate CPU cores.

 ### Adding extra cooling

 If prolonged high motor currents (>10A) and/or high ambient temperatures (>35degC) are expected, aditional cooling should be added.
-This can be done by attaching a heat-dissipating body to the back of FOCn with a thermal pad (most heat is produced below the MOSFETs) or forced air cooling (fan)
+This can be done by attaching a heat-dissipating body to the back of *FOCn* with a thermal pad (most heat is produced below the MOSFETs) or forced air cooling (fan)

 ### MCU pin mapping